confio/poe-contracts/contracts/tg4-engagement/README.md

 `Preauths {}` - returns the current number of preauths.

-`WithdrawableFunds {owner}` - returns how much funds is assigned for withdrawal by owner.
+`WithdrawableRewards {owner}` - returns how many rewards are assigned for withdrawal by owner.

-`DistributedFunds {}` - returns how much funds were distributed by this contract in its lifetime.
+`DistributedRewards {}` - returns how many rewards were distributed by this contract in its lifetime.

-`UndistributedFunds {}` - returns how much funds is waiting for distribution on this contract.
+`UndistributedRewards {}` - returns how many rewards are waiting for distribution on this contract.

 `Delegated {owner}` - returns address allowed to withdraw funds assigned to given